thetwopct/wporg-plugin-readme-linter/tests/fixtures/valid-readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/my-awesome-plugin` directory.
+1. Install the plugin through the WordPress admin interface.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings->Plugin Name screen to configure the plugin.
+3. Configure the plugin through the Settings menu.

 == Frequently Asked Questions ==